sackn/diffeq/series.md

   The series diverges by the nth term test.

-  This limit is a little more difficult to see, but if you expand $n^n$ and $n!$ it becomes a little more obvious.
+  This limit is a little more difficult to see, but if you expand $n^n$ and $n!$, it becomes a little more obvious.

   $$n^n = (n)(n)(n)(n)(n)(n)(n)...$$
   $$n! = (n)(n-1)(n-2)(n-3)(n-4)(n-5)(n-6)....$$